lsaffre/blog/docs/shared/include/tested.rst

-This is a :ref:`tested document <tested_docs>`.
-The following instructions are used for initialization:
+This page is a :ref:`tested document <tested_docs>` and the following instructions are used for initialization: